A Healing Calling

 Hi, my name is Jean-Francois Sobiecki

-I was called to be a healer from a young age which was a gift from my grandparents, who were also healers and teachers.
-This took me on a long and sometimes arduous journey to know myself and learn about medicinal plants, yet, that has been so rewarding with so many gifts of healing!
+I had a calling to work with medicinal plants and wellness from an early age which is a gift from my grandparents, who were also healers and teachers.
+This took me on a long and sometimes arduous journey to know myself and learn about medicinal plants, that has been so rewarding.

-As a healer I see myself as a bridge-person; someone who has a passion to connect and integrate diverse fields of information and study: e.g., the biological and cultural studies on medicinal plants to promote healing.
+As a healer I see myself as a bridge-person; someone who has a passion to connect and integrate diverse fields of information and study: e.g., the biological and cultural studies on medicinal plants,

 It gives me great pleasure to empower people with healing knowledge so that they can grow towards being whole, healthy and happy.